Louis-Mozart/Embedding-in-function-spaces/README.md

-# functionnal Embeddings: Embeddings Knowledge Graph in function space
+# functional Embeddings: Embeddings Knowledge Graph in function space

-Knowledge graph embedding has shown to be successful when using divisional algebras ($\mathbb{R}$, $\mathbb{C}$, $\mathbb{Q}$, etc..) as these spaces are helpful to model complex relations and pattern in a KG dataset.
-So far only vectors have been used to compute the embeddings of KGs.
+Knowledge graph embedding is successful when using divisional algebras ($\mathbb{R}$, $\mathbb{C}$, $\mathbb{Q}$, etc) as these spaces are helpful to model complex relations and patterns in a KG dataset.
+So far, only vectors have been used to compute the embeddings of KGs.
 This repository aims to extend this idea and consider another alternative: function space.
-So we compute represent the embeddings of entities and relations as functions.
-First with polynomial functions then trigonometric and neural network functions.
+So we compute and represent the embeddings of entities and relations as functions.
+First with polynomial functions, then trigonometric and neural network functions.
 Here we implemented three functional embedding models.
-The first called PolyMult embed using polynomial functions.
-The second is called LFMult1 embed using trigonometric function and the third called LFMult embed using Neural Networks.
+The first, called PolyMult, embeds using polynomial functions.
+The second is called LFMult1 embed using a trigonometric function, and the third is called LFMult embed using Neural Networks.
 Technical details can be found [here](https://dl.acm.org/doi/10.1145/3627673.3679819)

 ## Installation
-First, make sure you have anaconda installed
+First, make sure you have Anaconda installed
 <details><summary> Click me! </summary>

 ### Installation from Source